gregstachowski/astroConverter/README.md

 ### Troubleshooting
 * In case of problems with running `python astroConverter.py`, instead of 'python' try using full path to your installation.
 For example: `c:\python34\python.exe astroConverter.py`
 * In case of problems with installing dependencies try using command `pip3.4 install -r requirements.txt`.
-This problem may occur if you have installed multiple versions of python.
+Or  `path_to_your_python_executable -m pip install -r requirements.txt` This problem may occur if you have installed multiple versions of python.